Leaders of Europe's biggest countries on Kyiv mission to smooth tensions – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Joseph Ataman, Inke Kappele, Pierre Bairin and Elias Lemercier contributed reporting.
+CNN’s Mick Krever, Joseph Ataman, Inke Kappele, Dalal Mawad, Pierre Bairin, Hada Messia, Arnaud Siad and Elias Lemercier contributed reporting.

 Comments